VentureUnknown/ventureunknown.github.io/_posts/2014-11-06-docker-exec-devops-and-debugging.md

 And I'm in my container, able to debug as expected.

 I'm planning to do additional testing to see if docker exec opens up other possibilities for streamlining our workflow and reducing the complexity of our running containers.
+But so far I've integrated it into my workflow and it's been a definite win.